Breadcrumb

 The list of names and information appears to be from a 2009 document.
 There is no evidence it relates to a recent breach of IH systems.

-We will contact all current employees directly.
+We contacted all current employees directly.

 No. Information in the document is specific to the individual employees – current or former.